 10. Evaluation in English language basing on CCE

 1. Number System – Prime and Composite Numbers, Tests of divisibility, whole numbers, integers, fractions, decimal fractions, L.C.M. and G.C.M. rational numbers and irrational numbers.
-Properties of numbers, Real numbers; laws of exponents, squares, square roots, cubes, cube roots, finding missing number represented as alphabets in sums involving array of four operations, number patterns, number puzzles, Euclid division lemma, concept of logarithms.
+Properties of numbers, Real numbers; laws of exponents, squares, square roots, cubes, cube roots, finding missing numbers represented as alphabets in sums involving an array of four operations, number patterns, number puzzles, Euclid division lemma, the concept of logarithms.

 2. Arithmetic – Ratio and proportion, simple interest, compound interest, Time and distance, Discount, tax, time and work, profit and loss

-3. Sets – Concept of set, set language, empty set, finite and infinite sets, subset and equality of the set, Cartesian product of sets, cardinal number of set, set operations, representation of sets, Venn diagrams and their properties,
+3. Sets – Concept of set, set the language, empty set, finite and infinite sets, subset and equality of the set, Cartesian product of sets, the cardinal number of the set, set operations, representation of sets, Venn diagrams and their properties,

 6. Mensuration – Perimeter and Area of a Square and Rectangle.
-Area of Triangle, Circle, Ring and Quadrilaterals.
-Surface area and volume of Cube, Cuboid, Lateral / Surface area and volume of a cylinder, cone, sphere and hemisphere, conversion of one solid to another shape, surface area and volume of combination of solids.
+Area of Triangle, Circle, Ring, and Quadrilaterals.
+Surface area and volume of Cube, Cuboid, Lateral / Surface area and volume of a cylinder, cone, sphere, and hemisphere, conversion of one solid to another shape, surface area and volume of a combination of solids.

-8. Trigonometry – Introduction of Trigonometry, Relationship between ratios, values of trigonometric ratios, (0 o , 30o , 45 o 60 o and 90 o ) Trigonometric identities, trigonometric ratios of complementary angles, applications of trigonometry, Angle of elevation and depression, simple problems.
+8. Trigonometry – Introduction of Trigonometry, Relationship between ratios, values of trigonometric ratios, (0, 30, 45, 60 and 90 ) Trigonometric identities, trigonometric ratios of complementary angles, applications of trigonometry, Angle of elevation and depression, simple problems.

 PEDAGOGY (Marks: 06)

 2. Aims, values and instructional objectives of teaching Mathematics